 The over 57,000-acre refuge opened in 1939 to “provide a refuge and breeding ground for migratory birds and other wildlife.”
 It is also wintering grounds for the more enormous Sandhill Cranes.
 Photographers and other visitors have access to a core area of nearly 13,000 acres for viewing and photographing birds and other wildlife.
 In addition to Sandhill Cranes, and Snow Geese is also a home for dozens of Bald Eagles, Great Blue Herons, Avocets, the occasional Pelican, and many other birds.
 It’s easy to see Coyotes and Mule Deer, as well.
 The place is a real feast and an outdoor paradise for photographers and wildlife lovers.

-What is Bosque Del Apache Festival Of The Cranes?
+What is the Bosque Del Apache Festival Of The Cranes?

-However, even with their departure, the refuge remains a beautiful place for hiking, biking, and wildlife- and bird-watching year-round.
+However, even with their departure, the refuge remains beautiful for hiking, biking, and wildlife- and bird-watching year-round.

-When is next Bosque Del Apache Festival Of The Cranes 2022?
+When is the next Bosque Del Apache Festival Of The Cranes 2023?

 You can check the dates of the next festivals on the website.
-The next one will take place in November/December 2022.
-So, plan to visit around the weekend before Thanksgiving during the annual Bosque Del Apache Festival Of The Cranes in 2022.
 According to the official website, they are beginning stages of planning.
-The Festival’s virtual elements will probably start the week before Thanksgiving 2022, around November 17-19.
-But the in-person Festival of the Cranes 2022 is planned for December 1, 2, and 3, 2022.
+The Festival’s virtual elements will probably start the week after Thanksgiving 2023.
+But the in-person Festival of the Cranes 2023 is planned for December 6, 7, 8, and 9 of 2023.